gianlucag/mos6502/README.md

 - If Gianluca implements them, then illegal opcodes.
 - If Gianluca implements them, hardware glitches.

+Some possibilities, but not decided:
+- Implmentation of other variants of the 6502.

 ## Testing

 According to Gianluca, his emulator was tested against the following test suite: